The truth is that starting a box trucking business brings up other arising questions that you don’t have an answer to yet.

 What is an EIN?

-That is the business's tax ID.
-In other words, an EIN is something like a social security number for businesses.
+In other words, an EIN is something like a social security number for business entities.

 Apply for your EIN through the IRS website.